 What is Angular Limb Deformity?

-An angular deformity refers to any condition in which a limb is not straight (excluding fractures).
-Deformities are typically found in forelimbs and are due to abnormal bone growth or development.
-The most frequently diagnosed limb deformity in canines is called an angular valgus forelimb deformity (toe pointing outward).
-It develops secondary to unequal growth between the two bones in the lower forelimb (radius/ulna).
-This usually arises secondary to a growth plate (regions near the ends and tops of bones responsible for bone growth) injury.
-When one bone stops growing and the other keeps growing at a normal pace, the abnormal bone (usually the ulna) acts as a tension band causing the growing bone to bow, curve, and/or rotate.
-The degree of severity is dependent on which bone is affected and patient age.
-Younger patients, with significant growth potential, typically results in a more severe deformity if left untreated.
-Severe untreated deformities often result in poor or complete loss of limb function due to abnormal joint forces, resulting in osteoarthritis.
+An angular deformity refers to any condition in which a limb is not straight.
+Deformities are found in front and rear limbs and are due to abnormal bone growth or abnormal healing from injuries.
+The severity is dependent on which bone is affected and patient age.
+Younger patients, with significant growth potential, typically get more severe deformities if left untreated.
+Severe untreated deformities often result in poor or complete loss of limb function due to abnormal joint forces.

-Dogs often present with forelimb lameness and the observation of one foot curving out to the side more and more over time.
-X-rays allow for definitive diagnosis of which bones are affected.
-The x-rays are also used to help plan the corrective surgery.
-Sometimes radiographs of the opposite forelimb are needed for comparison, to better define the abnormality and plan the corrective procedure
+Dogs often present with lameness and odd gaits.
+X-rays and CT scans allow for definitive diagnosis of which bones are affected.
+The scans are also used to help plan the corrective surgery.

 3D plans are created using CT images of the limb.
 Specialized plates and external fixators are used to straighten the bone after guided bone osteotomies.
 Post-operative care for 8-12 weeks is critical to a successful outcome.